marchaesen/vcxsrv/libXft/README.md

 libXft - X FreeType library
 ---------------------------

+libXft is the client side font rendering library, using libfreetype, libX11, and the X Render extension to display anti-aliased text.

 Xft version 2.1 was the first stand alone release of Xft, a library that connects X applications with the FreeType font rasterization library.
 Xft uses fontconfig to locate fonts so it has no configuration files.